Ghost-Lands/Windrose-Server-Control/README.md

 ## Notes

-- The GUI runs a local HTTP server on port `7777`.
-If something else uses that port an error dialog will appear.
+- The GUI runs a local HTTP server on port `7777` by default.
+Change `guiPort` in settings if needed.
 - Any previous instance of `Windrose Server Control.exe` is automatically killed on launch to free the port.
 - The banlist is read directly from `R5\Binaries\Win64\ue4ss\Mods\WindroseAPI\banlist.json`.